 Oral antibiotics can help with acne that did not improve with topical treatment alone.
 That said, the effect of oral antibiotics is limited in time.
 Therefore, combining oral antibiotics needs to be with an effective topical treatment that will maintain the results for the long term.
 In addition, oral antibiotics can have side effects.
 The more common are e hives, stomach pains, diarrhea, dizziness, and headaches.

 What is the best treatment for men with severe cystic acne?

 If your acne doesn't get better after a treatment of 6 months with topical anti-acne medications, your dermatologist may consider prescribing Accutane (Isotretinoin).

-If you decide to order it, we recommend using it only twice per week for the first week, then gradually increasing to alternating nights (In the nights you aren't using the retinol, you use your current cream).
+If you decide to order it, we recommend using it only twice per week for the first week, then gradually increasing to alternating nights (On the nights you aren't using the retinol, you use your current cream).
 Once your retinol 0.25% is out, you can start using the 0.5%.

-A few more suggestions for men with acne:
+Here are a few more suggestions for men with acne:

 - Wash your face twice a day with a mild cleanser.

 - Shower immediately after work and exercise.

 - Working in a hot, humid environment?
 Use wet wipes to remove sweat and dirt from your face during the day.